The Animals: Reunions of the Animals

-The original Animals lineup of Burdon, Price, Valentine, Chandler and Steel reunited for a benefit concert in Newcastle in December 1968 and reformed in late 1975 to record again.
+The original Animals lineup of Burdon, Price, Valentine, Chandler, and Steel reunited for a benefit concert in Newcastle in December 1968, and reformed in late 1975 to record again.
 Burdon later said that nobody understood why they had agreed to this short reunion.
-They embarked on a brief tour in 1976 and shot videos for their new songs such as "Lonely Avenue" and "Please Send Me Someone to Love."
+They embarked on a brief tour in 1976 and shot videos for their new songs such as "Lonely Avenue" and "Please Send Me Someone to Love".
 They released an album in 1977 that was aptly titled Before We Were So Rudely Interrupted.
 The album received critical praise.
-Burdon and Valentine also recorded some demos at that time that were never released.
+Burdon and Valentine also recorded some demonstration tapes at that time that were never released.
 On 12 December 1982, Burdon performed with Price and a complete lineup, foreshadowing future events.

-All five original band members reunited in 1983 for the album Ark and a world concert tour, supplemented by Zoot Money on keyboards, Nippy Noya on percussion, Steve Gregory on saxophone and Steve Grant on guitar.
-The first single, "The Night," reached number 48 on the Billboard Hot 100 chart.
-The band released a second single called "Love Is for All Time," which did not chart.
+All five original band members reunited in 1983 for the album Ark and a world concert tour, supplemented by Zoot Money on keyboards, Nippy Noya on percussion, Steve Gregory on saxophone, and Steve Grant on guitar.
+The first single, "The Night", reached number 48 on the Billboard Hot 100 chart.
+The band released a second single called "Love Is for All Time", which did not chart.

-Songs performed on the Ark tour included some from the 1960s, but most were from the band's contemporary repertoire, such as "Heart Attack", "No More Elmore" (both released a year earlier by Burdon), "Oh Lucky Man" (from the 1973 soundtrack album to O Lucky Man! by Price), "It's Too Late", "Tango" and "Young Girls" (later released on Burdon's compilation album The Night).
-Their Wembley Arena concert on 31 December 1983 (supporting the Police) was released on the Rip it To Shreds live album in 1984 after the Animals had disbanded again.
-Their 29 November 1983 concert at the Royal Oak Theatre in Royal Oak, Michigan was released on 27 February 2008 as Last Live Show.
+Songs performed on the Ark tour included some from the 1960s, but most were from the band's contemporary repertoire, such as "Heart Attack", "No More Elmore" (both released a year earlier by Burdon), "Oh Lucky Man" (from the 1973 soundtrack album to O Lucky Man! by Price), "It's Too Late", "Tango", and "Young Girls" (later released on Burdon's compilation album The Night).
+Their Wembley Arena concert on 31 December 1983 (supporting the Police) was released on the Rip It to Shreds live album in 1984 after the Animals had disbanded again.
+Their 29 November 1983 concert at the Royal Oak Theatre in Royal Oak, Michigan, was released on 27 February 2008 as Last Live Show.
 A film about the reunion tour was shot but never released.

 Chandler died from an aneurysm in 1996, putting an end to any possibility of another reunion of the full original lineup.